-Xylitol is a sugar substitute commonly used in sugarless food, yogurts, jell0, and a variety of nut butters.
-Xylitol can also be found in a variety of toothpastes and there are a few peanut butter brands that now list xylitol as an ingredient.
+Xylitol is a sugar substitute commonly used in sugarless food, yogurts, jello, and a variety of nut butters, including some peanut butters.
+Xylitol can also be found in a variety of toothpastes.
 The ingestion of Xylitol causes your dog’s insulin level to rapidly increase, leading to a quick decrease of its blood sugar level.
-This results in hypoglycemia (low blood glucose) which badly impact your dog’s liver.
-The symptoms of liver failure range from lethargy to vomiting and from seizures to coordination issues.
-Seek treatment immediately if your dog is having any symptoms or could have fatal results.
+This results in hypoglycemia (low blood glucose), which can badly affect your dog’s liver.
+The symptoms of liver failure include lethargy, vomiting, seizures and coordination issues.
+Seek treatment immediately if your dog is having any symptoms because the results could potentially be fatal.
 As for cat’s – Xylitol doesn’t seem to affect them negatively in the same way, according to a study conducted in June of 2017 by the Journal of Veterinary Pharmacology and Therapeutics.

-As much as your dog would love to chow down on the leftover fat trimmed from your steak, it’s a bad idea to let him indulge in.
+As much as your dog would love to chow down on the leftover fat trimmed from your steak, it’s a bad idea to give these to him.
 Avoid sharing fat-filled items like fast food, fried foods, foods cooked in grease, high fat dairy items, processed meats and junk food with your cat and dog.
 These items can cause severe gastrointestinal upset in dogs.
 Further, pancreatitis, which can be fatal if left untreated, has been linked to the ingestion of fatty foods.
 With cat’s – it can cause digestive upset & vomiting.

 Close members of the allium family (onions, garlic, leeks, shallots, chives, scallions) and concentrated versions of them (garlic powder, dehydrated onions, onion soup mix) contain the compound thiosulphate.
 In dogs & cats, thiosulphate causes hemolytic anemia.
 It attacks the red blood cells, causing them to burst.
 Signs of allium toxicity may not be apparent for three to five days after ingestion.
 They include vomiting, oral irritation, drooling, diarrhea, abdominal pain, lethargy, pale gums, weakness, elevated heart or respiratory rate, exercise intolerance and fainting.